tmcombi/tmcombi/README.md

 # Howto setup local build environment
-First of all clone the repository:<br>
+First of all clone the repository:

 #git clone https://github.com/tmcombi/tmcombi.git

 The testing is designed to also test the build environment by creating a container with that environment as part of the pipeline.
 Thus you can just copy the instructions from envCMake/Dockerfile.
-At the time of writing the instructions were (for Linux/Ubuntu):<br>
+At the time of writing the instructions are (for Linux/Ubuntu):

 #apt-get update && apt-get install -y g++ ccache cmake libboost-all-dev git<br>
 #git clone https://github.com/nushoin/RTree.git

 # Howto build
+We use cmake, so you can just use your favorit IDE and import the Project.
+You can of course build it from the command line.
+Build commandos are immer up to date as a part of the CI pipeline within the file Jenkins/tmcombi.Jenkinsfile.
+At the moment of writing this, these commandos are:

+#mkdir bin<br>
+#cmake ../<br>
+#cmake --build .

 # Howto run unit tests